epstein-suicider/batching/README.md

 batch.emplace(anything);
 ```

-# why does the documentation have
-# types in argseven though you're
-# coding in javascript?
+# why does the documentation have types in args even though you're coding in javascript?
 lol, idk<br/>